ArtifactDB/gobbler/README.md

 Once the write is complete, this file can be renamed to a file with said prefix.
 This ensures that the Gobbler does not read a partially-written file.

+### Creating projects (admin)

+Administrators are responsible for creating new projects within the registry.
+This is done using the write-and-rename paradigm to create a file with the `request-create_project-` prefix.
+This file should be JSON-formatted with the following properties:

+- `project`: string containing the name of the new project.
+  This should not contain `/`, `\`, or `.`.
+- `permissions` (optional): an object containing either or both of `owners` and `uploaders`.
+  Each of these properties has the same type as described [above](#permissions).
+  If `owners` is not supplied, it is automatically set to a length-1 array containing only the uploading user.
+  This property is ignored when uploading a new version of an asset to an existing project.

+On success, a new project is created with the designated permissions and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.

 ### Uploads and updates

-To upload a new version of an asset of a project (either in an existing project, or in a new project), users should create a temporary directory within the staging directory.
+To upload a new version of an asset of a project, users should create a temporary directory within the staging directory.
 The directory may have any name but should avoid starting with `request-`.
 Files within this temporary directory will be transferred to the appropriate subdirectory within the registry, subject to the following rules: